sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 ### Define the service layer

-In this step, you'll create the simplest service definition exposing the entire `Products` entity (all three properties) in a service called `Main`.
+In this step, you'll create the simplest service definition exposing the entire `Products` entity (all three elements) in a service called `Main`.

 Create a new file in the `srv/` directory, calling it `service.cds`.
 In the same fashion as in the previous step, type (rather than copy/paste) the following into it, exploring what features such as completion help are offered by the language support for CDS in the editor: